10 things to know about anti-BDS legislation

 Anti-BDS bills are pending in some states, including Minnesota and new bill in Massachusetts.

 Even some county legislatures have waded in to the debate.

 Some counties have also considered anti-BDS bills.
 For example, one proposal was defeated in New Castle County, DE.
 Nassau County, NY recently passed an anti-BDS law.

 Keep in mind, none of the anti-BDS bills and laws take away your right to boycott Israel or to advocate for BDS.

 Instead, these initiatives rely on one, two, or three of the following components:

 1) Blacklists.
-Many of the anti-BDS bills/laws require the creation of publicly-available, state-sanctioned blacklists of activists, non-profit organizations, and/or companies that are engaged in boycotts of Israel (including, in some cases, “territories controlled by Israel”).
+Some of the anti-BDS bills/laws require the creation of blacklists of activists, non-profit organizations, and/or companies that are engaged in boycotts of Israel (including, in some cases, “territories controlled by Israel”).
 It's 21st century McCarthyism.

 Interestingly, putting together a list of BDS supporters isn’t as straight-forward as some lawmakers expect, as Illinois discovered.
 The lack of procedural clarity on who is subject to such singling out and punishment for their political views is one of the big legal issues with these laws.